The health benefits of cooking from scratch are worth all the extra effort and hard work.

 3. You can instantly increase the nutritional content in meals from scratch.

 Let’s take frozen packaged lasagna.
 (This is a great meal when you are in a pinch for time)

 Pretty standard when we think about nutritional value, right?

 But, frozen lasagna can not compare to fresh homemade goodness.

-Think about all the extra onions, peppers, homemade or healthy store brought sauce with less sugar, the various healthier pasta options to choose from.
-Using well sourced cheese and ground beef.
-You can give that meal a complete nutritional boost by cooking it from scratch yourself.
+Think about the extra onions, peppers, homemade or healthy store-bought sauce with less sugar, and the various healthier pasta options.
+You can use well-sourced cheese and ground beef.
+Then, you can give that meal a complete nutritional boost by cooking it from scratch yourself.

 Shredding squash and carrots into homemade lasagna can go completely unnoticed.